SnappyCommerce/PublicDocs/botbuilder/Context.md

 | phoneNumber | The user's phone number | String |
 | isSubscriber | true if the user is subscribed to the newsletter | Boolean |

-## config
+## Config
-The following data is inside config This is an object prepared to let the brand modify the usage of certain flows. customContexts does not need to have the complete context, just the part that we want to change.
+The config object is used to modify the bot's behaviour in different flows.
+Clients can override the config using Custom JSON Contexts.
+The Custom JSON Contexts do not need to have the complete config context, instead clients can just override the values that they want to change.
+For example, if the client wants to change the branches flow requirements, they only need to copy that part in their Custom JSON Contexts, not the whole config object.

-JSON:
+This is the default config JSON:
 ```
 "config": {
 	"flags": {